Updated: Dec. 29th, 2024

-Still, there’s some evidence that making New Year’s resolutions does motivate people to succeed in solving problems.
+There is some evidence that making New Year’s resolutions does motivate people to succeed in solving problems.
 A 2002 study, also published in the Journal of Clinical Psychology, showed that those who made resolutions around changing behavior (such as weight loss, exercise, and quitting smoking) were more successful six months in than those who did not.

 So what is it about resolutions that make them so hard to stick to?
 And how can you take your initial desire to change and create long term results?
-Let’s take a look at these questions, and I’ll give you some tips to keep you on track throughout 2019 – and beyond!
+Let’s take a look at these questions, and I’ll give you some tips to keep you on track throughout 2025 – and beyond!

-Did you make resolutions at the beginning of 2018?
+Did you make resolutions at the beginning of 2024?
 If so, can you remember what they were?
 Were you successful in meeting these goals for change?
 If not, do you know why?
 Let’s take a look at three big reasons resolutions fail, and then I’ll give you some hints on how to create an action plan for your resolutions to increase your chances of success this year.

-1. Resolutions Are Unrealistic
+1. Resolutions are unrealistic

 It’s said that the ritual of New Year’s resolutions dates back to ancient Romans who promised the god Janus, deity of new beginnings, that they would behave better in the coming year.
 But new beginnings can happen any time, and I always remind women that any day is a good day for change.
 And small changes that stick are better than big ones that don’t!